SumoLogic/sumologictoolbox/readme.md

           implement the "required" methods for a read-only credential store.

     Q: I looked at your code.
 Why are you storing the salt in the open?
 Doesn't that make it worthless?
-    A: The salt is stored in "plain" text with the encrypted data as they must be used for decryption.
+    A: The salt is stored in "plain text" with the encrypted data as they must be used for decryption.
 This is an accepted practice.
 For more information on why that is the case I suggest the following reading: https://crackstation.net/hashing-security.htm